kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

 ``RestoreDataUsingKopiaServer`` restores data using kopia repository server form s3 storage.

-For more information of kanister function refer :doc:`Kanister's parameter templating </functions>`.
+To learn more about the Kanister function, refer to the documentation on :doc:`Kanister's parameter templating </functions>`.

-We are using output artifacts here to store the path of our data in s3 and snapshot ID that that will be used as ``backupIdentifier`` while performing restore.
+Output artifacts are used in this scenario to store the data path in s3 and the corresponding snapshot ID that which will serve as the ``backupIdentifier`` during restoration process.

-To know more about artifacts you can refer :ref:`tutorials`.
+To know more about artifacts, refer to the :ref:`tutorials` section.

 Blueprint
 ---------